CaptainN/npdev-collections/README.md

 export default Comments
 ```

 Basic use requires the creation of custom hooks for each query you want to set up.
-The `createListHook` utility function accept a set of properties - name, collection, an isomorphic validation method, and an isomorphic query generator.
+The `createConnector` utility function accept a set of properties - name, collection, an isomorphic validation method, and an isomorphic query generator.
 This API is inspired by, and builds on the API of mdg:validated-method.
 Here is an example from PixStori:

 ```js
 import { createListHood } from 'meteor/npdev:collections'